OpenBB-finance/OpenBB/website/content/SDK/keys/_index.md

 excerpt: "This guide explains how to manage API keys within an OpenBB SDK environment."
 geekdocCollapseSection: true
 ---
 The `keys` module provides the same functionality as the <a href="https://openbb-finance.github.io/OpenBBTerminal/#accessing-other-sources-of-data-via-api-keys" target="_blank"> Keys menu</a> does in the <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/" target="_blank">OpenBB Terminal application</a>.
-Each data source requiring authentification will have slight differences of required inputs.
+Each data source requiring authentication will have slight differences of required inputs.
 Refer to the table <a href="https://openbb-finance.github.io/OpenBBTerminal/#accessing-other-sources-of-data-via-api-keys" target="_blank">here</a> for a compiled list of links for each data source.

 ![openbb.keys.mykeys()](https://user-images.githubusercontent.com/85772166/198151758-7fdf1e00-29c2-4fb1-bfb1-7421cc9b8986.png)